Toyota Corolla Verso

 The Toyota Corolla Verso is a car produced by the Japanese carmaker Toyota between 2001 and 2010.
 A compact MPV, the first-generation Corolla Verso sold in Toyota Motor Europe was a rebadged Japanese domestic market second-generation Corolla Spacio (E120), which was first released in Japan in May 2001.
 The second-generation model became a separate model in March 2004, based on the second-generation Avensis (T250), until production ceased in February 2010, and production of its replacement, the Verso, began.

 Although the design of the car is based on the Verso's namesake, the Corolla, the second-generation model does not share a platform with the Corolla, instead being built on a separate unique platform.

 First generation (E120; 2001)

 The second generation Corolla Spacio entered the European market as the first generation Corolla Verso after being shown at the September 2001 Frankfurt Motor Show.

 In the United Kingdom, the first generation Corolla Verso was launched on 2 January 2002, along with the E120 series Corolla.
-It was available in T2 grade with 1.6-litre 3ZZ-FE petrol engine, as well as T3 and T Spirit grade levels with 1.8-litre 1ZZ-FE petrol engine.
+It was available in T2 grade with the 1.6-litre 3ZZ-FE petrol engine, as well as T3 and T Spirit grade levels with the 1.8-litre 1ZZ-FE petrol engine.
 2.0-litre 1CD-FTV diesel engine was also available for all grades.
-5-speed manual transmission option was available for all grades, but 4-speed automatic option was only available for 1.8-litre petrol-powered T3 and T Spirit grades.
-The European market Corolla Verso was only available in 5-seater.
+A 5-speed manual transmission was standard fitment on all grades, with a 4-speed automatic option available only on the 1.8-litre petrol-powered T3 and T Spirit grades.
+The European market Corolla Verso was only available as a two-row, five-seater.